Editor’s note: This article was updated to remove material that appeared verbatim on the PHEAA website.

 Some of those items would be subject to bargaining with the teachers union.

 To attract school nurses, which also has been an area with vacancies, the district announced a student loan relief program this month.
-Qualified applicants could be selected to receive student loan relief of up to $2,500 for each year of work for up to three years.

 The current fill rate for nurses is 89.4%, compared to 97.8% last year, even though the district has hired 32 nurses since August.
 That’s an area the teachers union has drawn attention to throughout the school year, as the COVID pandemic has increased the workload for nurses.